-Waterloo Tech Highlights for January 2021
+Waterloo Tech Highlights for March 2021

 Our goal is to provide you with a monthly primer on significant news events from private Waterloo-based technology companies in 5 minutes or less.

 Tyltgo raised C$2.3M of equity funding from TI Platform Management, Y Combinator and Charles Songhurst.
 They'll use the funds to expand their retail distribution network across Ontario.

 Axonify acquired MLevel, an Atlanta-based competitor, consolidating their employees and customers.